Build on LXD or Docker

 Finally, install snapcraft into the container:

-lxc exec snapcraft -- apt update lxc exec snapcraft -- apt install snapcraft
+lxc exec snapcraft -- snap install snapcraft --classic

 You’re all set.
 Any time you want to build a snap, type the following command to run snapcraft relative to the current directory: